zqian50/apcsa_material/classwork/NQueens/NQueens.md

 ![image](https://github.com/novillo-cs/apcsa_material/assets/123229891/ef5a1717-a71d-4fcd-9416-6d1f01e97b4a)

 - How would so solve this problem with recursive backtracking?
-How could yo place the queens on the board making sure no queens will attach each other?
+How could you place the queens on the board making sure no queens will attach each other?

-- How the recursion would work in your solution?

 - How can you indicate if a position on the board is safe to add a queen?

+- Write a detailed pseudocode for the methods addQueen(...) and removeQueen(...)

 ### Methods that could be adede to your code